syncfusion-content/uwp-docs/uwp/HeatMap/ItemsMapping.md

 # Items Mapping in UWP HeatMap (SfHeatMap) control

-External data source can be mapped with HeatMap using [ItemsMapping](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.HeatMap.ItemsMapping.html) property.
-It supports 2 kind of data source.
+External data can be mapped to a HeatMap using the [ItemsMapping](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.HeatMap.ItemsMapping.html) property, which supports two types of data sources:

-* In [TableMapping](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.HeatMap.TableMapping.html) rows represents an objects in collection, columns represents numerical properties of that object.
+* In [TableMapping](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.HeatMap.TableMapping.html) each row represents an object in the collection, while the columns represent its numerical properties.
-* In [CellMapping](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.HeatMap.CellMapping.html) each cell represent an object in collection, this collection is grouped based on specific property to form as rows and columns.
+* In [CellMapping](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.HeatMap.CellMapping.html) each cell represents an object in the collection, and the data is grouped by specific properties to form rows and columns.

-Let us see the difference between two types of mapping.
-Following table represents two different data structure to represent the same HeatMap.
+Let's examine the differences between these two mapping types.
+The following table illustrates two distinct data structures that represent the same HeatMap.

 <table>
 	<tr>